akomarla/forecast_npi_costs/README.md

 (a).
 Download the quote file to a local directory such as "C:/Users/apkom/Dowloads/...."<br>

 (b).
 Remove any pre-existing filters on the column headers for all of the tabs of the quote file.
-Ensure that all tabs are double checked for filters.<br>
+Ensure that all tabs are double checked for filters<br>

 (c).
-Download the npi_quote_forecast repository to a local folder such as "C:/Users/apkom/Repos/...."<br>
+Download the npi_quote_forecast repository to a local folder such as "C:/Users/apkom/Repos/...." and unzip it<br>

 (d).
 For simplest execution, download Anacondas for Windows: https://docs.anaconda.com/free/anaconda/install/windows/ and launch a Python IDE from there (Spyder, PyCharm, etc.)<br>